- Oia is known around the world for its stunning panoramic views of the Santorini caldera and the Aegean Sea.

 The popular destination, however, has much more to offer locals and visitors alike.
 Its history and cultural heritage are of great interest.

-However, the massive number of tourists who arrive there annually don't always get the opportunity to experience the settlement of Oia to its full potential.
+However, the massive number of tourists who arrive from Athens to Santorini annually don't always get the opportunity to experience the settlement of Oia to its full potential.

 Oia is a famous tourist town and a charming city.
 It is a necessary stop during your visit to the island, even if you don't choose it for your accommodation, and visiting it is one of the most popular things to do in Santorini, especially if you're on your Santorini honeymoon.
 On the northwest coast, the island is situated at a 60 - 160 meters altitude above sea level.